gernotstarke/cirQlizr/README.md

      (quadratic or higher degree) Bézier curve.
 * Segment:
   * visually represents all Lines for one specific Digit (either left or right in a Pair).
-  * contains ordered list of connection points called "digiNodes"
+  * contains ordered list of connection points called "connectionNodes"
      * determines their x/y positions on the drawing canvas.
-     * number of digiNodes on segment depends on the count of the corresponding digit in the number.
+     * number of connectionNodes on segment depends on the count of the corresponding digit in the number.
   * has a position on drawing canvas
   * has a Color